BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ### April 6, 2024

+- Setup basic unit tests for search card query

+## TODOs

+- Practice routing:
+  - Make /card/{cardId} that shows loads that specific card's details
+  - Back a back button to go back to search
+- Write a Cypress test for searching card that succeeds and fails
 - Continue styling to match design
   - Card Results
   - Style notifications and use icon components
   - Remove test buttons

-## TODOs

-- Setup basic unit tests for search card query
-- Write a Cypress test for searching card that succeeds and fails
 - 🐛 Bugs to Fix:
   - Fix icons `aria-labelledBy` not having the same generated ID.
 - Setup translations system